magmide/magmide/posts/intro-verification-logic-in-magmide.md

 in a real computational language, whenever we define a datatype we're really just defining a different way for bits to be laid out in memory.
 A `struct` isn't a basic primitive concept, it's just a shorthand for putting a few datatypes one after another in a fixed size chunk of memory.
 Something similar is true for unions, tuples, lists, etc.

 But in a purely logical *type-theoretical* language, when we define a new type we really *are* defining something out of thin air.
 A new inductive type creates out of nowhere a set of rules for how logical concepts can be combined with each other, rules we've completely *constructed* in some shape that fits our needs.
-This is why the specific form of type-theory Magma uses is called The Calculus of Constructions, because constructing new types and values of those types is one of the primitive assumptions of the system.
+This is why the specific form of type-theory Magmide uses is called The Calculus of Constructions, because constructing new types and values of those types is one of the primitive assumptions of the system.
 It's one of the axioms.

 -->

-A reasonable place to start is by figuring out how to represent the basic ideas of true and false in Logic Magma.
+A reasonable place to start is by figuring out how to represent the basic ideas of true and false in Logic Magmide.

 We might try just defining them as a discriminated union, our old friend `boolean`: